 Federal Pell Grant.
 Pell eligibility is determined by the completion of the Free Application for Federal Student Aid (FAFSA).
 Pell Grants are awarded to undergraduates students who have not earned a bachelor's or professional degree.
 For many students, Pell Grants provide a foundation of financial aid to which other aid may be added.
 Eligibility requirements include enrollment for at least one credit hour during an eligible enrollment period.
-For the 2020-2021 school year, the maximum Pell Grant award is \$6,345.
-This award is based on full-time enrollment and split between two terms (typically the fall and spring term).
+For the 2021-2022 school year, the maximum Pell Grant award is \$6,495.
+This award is based on full-time enrollment and split between two terms (typically the fall and spring term although Pell funds may also be used during the summer terms).
 Pell awards are based on enrollment level as defined by the institution.